4 quick tips: learn how to talk the talk à Paris ou ailleurs…

 - Hein – This filler works in two different contexts – the first is “huh?” if you didn’t quite catch what someone said.
 The second is “right?” if you want to prompt someone into agreeing with you.
 Tu seras là ce soir, hein?

-3. Embrace authentic materials:
+3. Embrace Authentic Materials:

 Foreign films not only teach you l’argot, and the most commonly used phrases in context, but they offer a glimpse into the culture behind the language.
 Having a greater understanding of Francophones and the French language builds authenticity in your speaking.
 Bien sûr, it’s not enough to just watch the film.
 You have to study it!
 Pause and make a flashcard when someone says a word you don’t know.
 Turn on target language subtitles.
-Take note of how characters greet each other, or how an actor orders food a restaurant, what fillers they’re using when, even gestures.
+Take note of how characters greet each other, or how an actor orders food a restaurant, what fillers they’re using, and even gestures.

 If done right, a multi-media approach ensures that you learn all four communicative language skills – speaking, listening, reading, and writing.
 However, foreign films also come with a bonus skill, the all important ‘fifth skill’: culture!